What is the best way to invest in index funds or ETFs?

 Investing in index funds and ETFs with an investment platform

 A standard investment platform provides access to a wide range of investment vehicles, including active and passive funds, shares, investment trusts and ETFs.
 They typically combine ready-made portfolios with the option to create your own from the investment choices on offer.
-This is generally accompanied with research, market commentary and investment guides.
+This is generally accompanied by research, market commentary and investment guides.
 They give the potential for a more tailored approach than robo-advisers, but also require a greater level of engagement from the investor, including making decisions on how to position your portfolio and how and when to make changes to it.

-Choosing the best platform can be a minefield, requiring you to navigate cost, service and investment choice, as well as any additional features the individual providers may offer.
+Choosing the best platform can be a minefield, requiring you to navigate cost, service and investment choices, as well as any additional features the individual providers may offer.
 In the table below we outline the offering from a selection of the main players.

 General investment platforms to invest in index funds or ETFs with